-When you are self-employed, you need to make a healthy income doing what you do.
+When you are a self-employed Highly Sensitive coach, you need to make a healthy income doing what you do.
 Otherwise, your work is not sustainable and won’t last.
+Your Highly Sensitive coaching rates need to be truly viable.

-As a business owner you need to balance compassion for others, with compassion for your yourself and your work.
+As a Highly Sensitive business owner you need to balance compassion for others, with compassion for your yourself and your work.
 This can be tricky to say the least.

 I’ll be the first to admit that I get accused of being “not very empathic” from time to time when it comes to confronting someone on an issue that needs confronting.